project-march/input-device/README.md

+This repository has been archived.
+A recent version can be found on https://gitlab.com/project-march.

 # 🕹️ Input Device
 The input device is embedded in the crutch, it allows the pilot to control the exoskeleton.